 PLNU has working relationships with a number or organizations, such as museums, research institutes, community colleges and biotechnology companies, so internships can be arranged in a variety of settings.
 This is a very flexible option that can be specifically tailored to the needs of the student.
 If a student has a particular interest, we will do our best to find an internship that will coincide with their interest.

-If I have years of experience teaching biology, why is a test score (GRE biology test or MFT in biology test) required as part of the application?
+If I have years of experience teaching biology or working in a biological field, why is a test score (GRE biology test or MFT in biology test) required as part of the application?

 Students in the program should have a basic understanding of all areas of biology.
-Since not all teachers teach the same types of courses (anatomy/physiology vs. AP environmental biology, for example), these assessments provide a means for PLNU faculty to evaluate applicants’ knowledge of many areas of biology.
+These assessments provide a means for PLNU faculty to evaluate applicants’ knowledge of many areas of biology.
 The score will be considered as part of the overall application, but we do not have minimum scores.

-Is there housing on campus available during the summer modules?
+Is there housing on campus available during the summer classes?

-We anticipate that most students will commute, but we do have a limited number of one-bedroom apartments available on campus for students to rent.
+We anticipate that most students will commute, but we do have a limited number of one and two-bedroom apartments available on campus for students to rent (families are welcome).

 How large will the classes be?